MartinPaulEve/dateText/README.md

 At the moment, this tool searches for usages on dictionary.com that specify a date range (e.g. 1900-1905) and single dates (900, "before 900") etc.

+This scraper uses dictionary.com

+# OEDdate.py

+Takes a file called infile.txt and produces an output file, dated_outfile.csv, that contains a list of dates for each word in infile.txt.

+The program expects there to be one word per line in infile.txt.

+Anticipated usage is for verifying linguistic accuracy of language used in historical fiction/parody

+This scraper uses the experimental Oxford Dictionaries API: https://developer.oxforddictionaries.com/our-data

 # findPopularity.py

 Uses Merriam Webster's "how popular is this word" feature to produce an output CSV of popularity for words within "outfile.txt".